-- Irregular intake of food plus not maintaining a specific time for the main meal of the day is also an important factor in developing digestion problems and hyperactivity.
+- Irregular intake of food plus not maintaining a specific time for the main meal of the day is also an essential factor in developing digestion problems and hyperactivity.

-- Fast foods like pizza, burgers, sandwiches, snacks, and chocolates are the major triggers of developing the disease along with alcoholic beverages and sodas.
+- Fast foods like pizza, burgers, sandwiches, snacks, and chocolates are the primary triggers of developing the disease along with alcoholic beverages and sodas.

-The frequent occurrence of hyperacidity gradually develops gastroesophageal reflux disease symptoms which is a grave condition and needs to be addressed for medical intervention at the earliest.
+If you experience hyperacidity a lot, then you will likely develop gastroesophageal reflux disease symptoms.
+This condition is grave and needs to be addressed for medical intervention at the earliest.

 How to Treat Acid Reflux Syndrome?

-Since acid reflux syndrome is a lifestyle disorder, it is quite important to correct your daily lifestyle irrespective of having medicines for the disease.
+Since acid reflux syndrome is a lifestyle disorder, it is quite essential to correct your daily lifestyle irrespective of having medicines for the disease.

 GERD foods to avoid include fruits like citrons and lemons.
-The higher amount of carbohydrate intake should always be avoided.
-Professionals also warn to avoid milk or any milk product during the period of hyperacidity syndrome.
+Avoid ingesting a high amount of carbohydrates.
+Professionals also warn to stay away from milk or any milk product during the period of hyperacidity syndrome.

 Include fresh river fish, chicken, and fresh vegetables on the regular diet chart.
 Cooked right, they can be very much a welcomed treat.
-In addition, try adding fresh fruits once a day.
+Also, try adding fresh fruits once a day.

 Remedies for Acid Reflux Syndrome

-- You can have apple cider vinegar together mixed with water in order to reduce the symptom of hyperacidity in your stomach.
+- You can have apple cider vinegar together mixed with water to reduce the symptom of hyperacidity in your stomach.

-- Fresh pineapple juice is another good and effective remedy to overcome hyperactivity.
+- Fresh pineapple juice is another excellent and effective remedy to overcome hyperactivity.